Healthcare Business Review

 This shift requires healthcare organizations to treat the patient billing process with the same care and attention they devote to clinical care.
 Clear communication, accurate cost estimates, and easy-to-understand bills are becoming the standard.
 Organizations that fail to meet these expectations risk damaging their reputations and losing patients to competitors offering more patient-centric billing experiences.

+In response, many healthcare providers are adopting new strategies such as price transparency tools, self-service payment portals, and personalized payment plans.
 These innovations not only enhance the patient’s experience but also improve collections by enabling patients to pay their bills more easily and on their terms.

 The Impact of the No Surprises Act